OpenCAXPlus/OpenCAXPlus/README.md

 The logging library (spdlog) does not work with intel oneapi (classic) on mac, so you are expected to see different logging style for mac+intel vs other OS compiler combinations.

+You shouldn't use any toolkit code from the framework.
+Only use framework code from the toolkit if necessary, such as in the interface part of the toolkit.
+The core logic part of the toolkit should be as independent as possible.

 ## For SDK user